 Guide

-Exchange calendar management comes with three options today: EWS (deprecated for Exchange Online in October 2026), PowerShell admin modules that require elevated privileges, or the Microsoft Graph API with Azure AD app registration.
-The Nylas CLI bypasses all three.
-It works across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP providers through a single interface.
+Use an Exchange Calendar CLI to list events, create meetings, book rooms, and check availability from terminal.
+Exchange calendar management comes with three options today: EWS, PowerShell admin modules that require elevated privileges, or the Microsoft Graph API with Azure AD app registration.

 Written by Prem Keshari Senior SRE